gacts/directory-listing/demo/README.md

 [![Build Status][badge_build]][link_build]
 [![License][badge_license]][link_license]

-This GitHub Action generates an `index.html` file for a specified directories, allowing easy browsing of static files.
+This GitHub Action generates an `index.html` file for specified directories, allowing easy browsing of static files.
 It is particularly useful for repositories using [GitHub Pages](https://pages.github.com/) or other static file hosting solutions.